Hamed-Ayodeji/Star-fish-a-laravel-project/Documentation.md

     exit
 fi

-# Log the all the commands and the output to a file called deploy.log in the shared directory
+# Log all the commands and the output to a file called deploy.log in the shared directory
 shared_dir="/vagrant"
 log_file="$shared_dir/deploy.log"
 exec > >(tee -a "$log_file") 2>&1